ziranl16/OpenAI_feeds/README.md

 /help - see the help messages.

-/get_posts [upvote_threshold] - Get today's trending posts from the OpenAI subreddit openAI [with threshold for upvote].
+/get_posts [upvote_threshold] - Get today's trending posts from the OpenAI subreddit openAI [with threshold for upvote(default threshold is 10)].